vsimakhin/web-logbook/README.md

 - Fix: Copilot time was not added to the logbook during import.
 - Update: Fix a logic for checking duplicate records during import.

-## [3.1.1] - 21.05.2025

-- Fix: Potential user lockout when the username was not provided in email format.

-## [3.1.0] - 17.05.2025

-- Note: Version 3 is now stable and released to production.
-The Docker image is also available under the `latest` tag.
-- New: Added preview support for flight record attachments.
-- Update: Added navigation buttons to move to the previous and next flights on the flight record page.
-- Fix: Resolved an issue when changing or adding a new license category.
-- Fix: Fixed a bug with the aircraft type autocomplete when no records are present. @danielkappelle

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)